hemancini/2fa-authenticator.cl/src/content/docs/en/docs/getting-started/add-first-account.md

 ## Prerequisites

-Install the 2FA-Authenticator Extension ([Chrome](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai)).
+Install the 2FA-Authenticator Extension ([Chrome](https://chromewebstore.google.com/detail/2fa-authenticator/pnnmjhghimefjdmdilmlhnojccjgpgeh) | [Edge](https://microsoftedge.microsoft.com/addons/detail/2fa-authenticator/hgnbjfcmpjakgfkjmmidclfkhedggmeo)).

-Once you install the 2FA-Authenticator Extension in Chrome, you can pin its icon to the toolbar.
+Once you install the 2FA-Authenticator Extension in your browser, you can pin its icon to the toolbar.

 ![pin to toolbar](/img/docs/pin-extension.webp)